Bunkai9448/StackerVitaGodot/README.md

 Sometimes the input is not read (With syncrhonous buttons this doesn't happen, however due to the nature of the stacker I needed the asyncrhonous buttons to work with the slowed down refreshed times).

+There's a glitch when you are in the screen's top stack, where the last line looks randomly shifted one block.
+However if you follow the display, your blocks won't fall.
+Since I don't find why this happens, and it doesn't make you lose or anything, I decided to stop losing my mind and let it there.
+Feel free to fix it and make a push, if you find the reason.
+[Mind you, don't give me "it could be..." issues, test it yourself or be quiet, I've done my debugging too].

 The shiftrow uses a one line loop that eats lots of resources, I know, but it was the only Idea I came up with so the delta doesn't make the blocks shifting go too fast for human eyes.
 If you know a better way, feel free to make a push to solve it.

+## Known Bugs

+There's a glitch when you are in the screen's top stack, where the last line looks randomly shifted one block.
+However if you follow the display, your blocks won't fall.
+Since I don't find why this happens, and it doesn't make you lose or anything, I decided to stop losing my mind and let it there.
+Feel free to fix it and make a push, if you find the reason.
+[Mind you, don't give me "it could be..." issues, test it yourself or be quiet, I've done my debugging too].

 ## About credits and License